 You can share tips and tricks that relate to your niche as well as case studies and opinions on the latest trends.

-With essential elements out of the way, let’s take a look at some great personal websites and see what makes them stand out.
-This will give you some great ideas on what to include in your own personal website.
+With essential elements out of the way, let’s take a look at some great personal resume website examples and see what makes them stand out.
+This will give you some great ideas on what to put on your own personal resume website.

 Pascal’s website includes all the information about his skills and education as well as highlighting some of his best work.
 His writing is short and to the point, offering just the right amount of information without overwhelming the readers.
 It’s a creative one-page website with clear contact information at the bottom, which makes it easy to get in touch with Pascal.